-A streak of lightning rippled through the sky illuminating the muddled terrain beneath.
-Thunder roared, and the ground trembled.
-For a second a lighthouse flashed in silhouette to the electric storm behind.
-Then it disappeared, back into the gloomy darkness.
+A streak of lightning rippled through the sky.
+Thunder roared and the muddy terrain trembled.
+For a second, a lighthouse flashed in silhouette to the electric storm behind.
+Then it disappeared.
+Back into the gloomy darkness.

-It often rained out here on the coast.
-As if all the water that could grace the wasteland had instead descended upon the coastline, separating the treacherous sea from the dust-bowl.
-The skies poured down, yet, was no match against the deafening sound of the waves rolling in and crashing onto the bedrock.
+It often poured down here on the coast.
+Rain that should grace the wasteland instead descended upon the shore, separating the treacherous sea from the dust-bowl.
+The torrent was powerful, yet no match against the deafening sound of the waves crashing onto the bedrock.

 The lighthouse itself was not much of a spectacle.
-It stood as it had done for the last 100 years; The white mortar and red roof tiles contrasting the somber world in which it resided.
-And although it had perhaps faded somewhat, it had none of the tell-tale signs of the Apocalypse.
-It was as if the End had somehow left it to its own devise.
+It stood as it had done for the last 100 years; The white mortar and red roof tiles contrasting the somber world in which it inhabited.
+And although it had faded somewhat, it showed no signs of damage.
+It was as if the Apocalypse had somehow left it to its own devise.

-The tower was part of a larger complex—one far greater than apparent at first glance—and sat next to two matching cottages.
-Both painted red.
+The tower was part of a larger complex—one far greater than at first glance.
+It sat next to two matching cottages; both painted red.
 Of these three buildings, only one showed signs of life.
-A small candle light flickering humbly in the window: A warm welcome to whoever dared brave the storm.
+A small candle light flickered humbly in the window: A warm welcome to whoever dared brave the storm.

-Inside, shelves upon shelves with worn-out books filled the wall-space, with pristine kept furniture crowning the center.
-Like most cabins a small fireplace was built in the corner.
-A healthy fire enkindled.
+Inside, shelves upon shelves with worn-out books filled the wall-space, with well-kept furniture crowning the center.
+Like most cabins, a small fireplace was built in the corner, with a healthy fire enkindled.
 Above it hung a cauldron containing a sizzling stew of rabbit-meat and cooked potatoes.

-Most men in their later years go bald, and he was no exception.
+Like most men in their later years, he had gone bald.
 To compensate, he took great pride in a long gray beard that rested on top of his round belly.
 After all, he thought.
 Life is for the living.

-Near the fireplace, on the table, sat an ordinary chessboard.
-He had gotten the box out and carefully inspected each of the pieces before placing them on their designated square.
-A knight had part of its head missing.
-He gently ran his thumb down the sharp edges of the broken marble, careful not to cut himself.
+On the table next to him sat an ordinary chessboard.
+He opened the box and carefully inspected each of the pieces before placing them on their designated square.
+He noticed one of the knights was missing part of the head.
+He gently ran his thumb down the sharp edge of the broken marble, careful not to cut himself.

-Then, there in the shelter of his cabin, he heard a gentle tap.
+Then, there in the refuge of his cabin, he heard a gentle tap.

 Not hard, nor urgent.
-Just barely audible enough to catch the old man’s attention, He placed the last piece on the chessboard, slapped his hands together, and strolled over to the door.
+Just barely audible enough to catch the old man’s attention.
+He placed the last piece on the board, slapped his hands together, and strolled over to the door.

-His hand trembled as he reached for the handle.
+His hands trembled as he reached for the handle.
 To feel the comfort of coming home, to feel the joy of meeting an old friend again.

 She entered, soaking wet from head to toe.
 Her long black hair flat against her face, the water dripping from her nose.
 He gently nodded and removed her coat.
 She in return smiled at him.
 Her slender body barely veiled behind a white summer dress, held up only by the thin straps gracefully resting on her defined collarbones.
 Her face radiated warmth, and describing it would only fall short, as words often do.
 She was love: A mother’s love, a lover’s love.
 The wrinkles around her eyes put her at about 50 years of age.
 The old man knew she was not.

-"Back for another game?"
-He squinted as he always did when smiling, and his crooked teeth made their brief appearance.
+“Back for another game?”
+He squinted and smiled.
+His crooked teeth made their brief appearance.

-"I hope the rain didn’t bother you too much on your way here."
+“I hope the storm didn’t bother you on your way here.”
+He asked.

-She smiled in response, seemingly careless of the fact that she was still wet.
+She seemed careless of the fact that she was still wet.
 Her soft presence reminded him that he had not seen a woman in quite some time.

-The game started slow and uneventful.
+They sat down by the fireplace, and the game started slow and uneventful.
 Pawns were sacrificed for the greater good.
-One side moved in to take the advantage, the other defended it.
+One side moved in to take the advantage, the other to defend it.

-"You know this can only end horribly?"
+“This can only end badly.”
 The old man sent his black bishop to the far right of the board, cutting off her white queen.
-"Heaven won’t let this pass, and you know it."
+“Heaven won’t let this pass.”

 “And you would welcome that, Ben Adamm.”